 Cross-departmental alignment at all stages of a lead scoring program is crucial for success.
 Both teams need to work together to build a common definition of what makes a sales-ready lead.
-It is essential that everyone knows what to expect and what is expected of them through a clearly defined SLA.
-Creating this alignment builds trust and allows both teams to work towards a common goal, knowing every effort they make is having a positive impact.
+It is essential that everyone knows what to expect and what is expected of them.
+Creating this alignment builds trust and allows both teams to work towards a common goal.
+So everyone knows every effort they make is having a positive impact.

 3. Make more of every minute